sirine-b/cell-image-database/README.md

          UNIQUE(user_id, image_id)
      );
      ```
-- run the database console code
+- Run the database console code.

 #### Step 2: Adjust the Login and Password for the database:
    - Modify the database connection settings with your PostgreSQL credentials in server.js and count_cells.py :